 - The last point is about how it represents the evolution of mankind’s techno-structure.
 What our tools allow us to do, what they forbid, what they hinder, what they make us remember and what they make us forget.
 This document enables a classification between people and a certain vision of what normality is.
 It breaks the continuum into pieces thus allowing stigmatization/discrimination.
 On the other hand this document also feels obsolete today, because our techno-structure does not need such detailed written descriptions about fugitives, criminals or citizens.
 We can now find fingerprints, iris scans or DNA info in large datasets and compare them directly.
 Sometimes the technological systems do not even need human supervision and recognize directly the identity of a person via their facial features or their gait.
 Computers do not use intricate written language to describe a face, but arrays of integers.
 Hence all the words used in this documents seem désuets, dated.
 Have we forgotten what some of them mean?
 Did photography make us forget how to describe faces?
 Will voice-assistance software teach us again?

 Writing with Otlet is a character generator that uses the spoken portrait code as its database.
 Random numbers are generated and translated into a set of features.
 By creating unique instances, the algorithm reveals the richness of the description that is possible with the portrait code while at the same time embodying its nuances.

 An interpretation of Bertillon's spoken portrait.

-This works draws a parallel between Bertillon systems and current ones.
-A webcam linked to a facial recognition algorithm captures the beholder's face and translates it into numbers on a canvas, printing it alongside Bertillon's labelled faces.
+This work draws a parallel between Bertillon systems and current ones.
+A webcam linked to a facial recognition algorithm captures the beholder's face and translates it into numbers on a canvas, displaying it alongside Bertillon's labelled faces.